-Owner seeks to evict strip club and squatters from condemned building
+Rent arrears and squatters threaten lease of strip club in condemned building

 The city-central commercial premises, where adult venue Xite previously operated, was boarded up in December by New Plymouth District Council (NPDC) which posted a notice warning it was a "dangerous, affected, or insanitary building".

-People, including Xite owner Denis Taylor, had been staying in the building and refusing to leave but were removed with the help of police when the council shut it down.
+People, including Xite owner Denys Taylor, had been staying in the building and refusing to leave but were removed with the help of police when the council shut it down.

-Taylor and his associates had ignored previous eviction notices issued by the building's owner Pacific Imports and Trading Ltd, of which Auckland man Rafad Alsaloom is the sole director.
+Taylor and his associates had previously ignored eviction notices issued by the building's owner Pacific Imports and Trading Ltd, of which Auckland man Rafad Alsaloom is the sole director.

 Alsaloom has since applied for a court order for possession of the land so he can cancel the still-valid lease.